programming-notes/activerecord-jr-1-a-basic-orm-challenge/README.md

 #### Working with a Skeleton Application

-This challenge starts with a base skeleton application which is located in the `source/active_record_jr` directory in the source directory.
+This challenge starts with a base skeleton application which is located in the `source/active_record_jr` directory.
 The skeleton code assumes there are two tables: `students` and `cohorts`.
 A student belongs to a single cohort and a cohort has many students.

 There are a lot of files in the skeleton, so start by exploring the code.
 Here's what each file means: